w180112/ebpf_example/README.md

 Then

-	# ./get_pkts
+	# ./get_pkts <interface name> <option>

+Note: The option here is --skb-mode or --drv-mode to determine native XDP mode is used or not

-To remove the binary files
+To remove the binary and elf files

 	# make clean